loarden/weather-app/README.md

 To search for weather information for a specific location, enter the location in the search bar and press Enter or click the search button.

 The app will display the current weather information and a 12-hours weather forecast for the searched location.

+## License
+The Weather App is open-source software released under the MIT License.
+You can find the license file in the project repository.